 user_leds are simple peripherals found on just about every development

-Resources with identical function that differ only in a pin should each be
+green!).
+Resources with identical function that differ only in a pin should

-up to you what you want to name the resource.
-However, I suggest looking at
+it's up to you what you want to name the resource.
+However, I suggest

 ("serial", 0, Subsignal("rx", Pins("9")), Subsignal("tx", Pins("8"), Misc("PULLUP")), Subsignal("rts", Pins("7"), Misc("PULLUP")), Subsignal("cts", Pins("4"), Misc("PULLUP")), Subsignal("dtr", Pins("3"), Misc("PULLUP")), Subsignal("dsr", Pins("2"), Misc("PULLUP")), Subsignal("dcd", Pins("1"), Misc("PULLUP")), IOStandard("LVTTL"), ),

 Next we have another common peripheral- a UART/serial port.
 A UART peripheral